ManoloMancelli/HadesVR_Remix/docs/Headset.md

 ## Display

-There's a couple different displays you can use for this headset, anything from 5.5 to 6 inches should work just fine.

 You can find these screens on Aliexpress, but make sure you are buying the whole kit, display + driver board.

 Most of these screens come with a Blue driver board based around the [Toshiba TC358870XBG](https://toshiba.semicon-storage.com/ap-en/semiconductor/product/interface-bridge-ics-for-mobile-peripheral-devices/hdmir-interface-bridge-ics/detail.TC358870XBG.html), be skeptical of these boards since they support a huge multitude of displays at different refresh rates and resolutions, some sellers even claim they can drive two displays at 90hz.